DomiAb/UCSD-CSE-118-Team-4/docs/message_formats.md

 }
 ```

-### /select-input (POST) Endpoint
+### Answer from /select-input (POST) Endpoint
-No information needs to be send to the HoloLens.
-Therefore no data will be transmitted.
+No information needs to be sent to the HoloLens.
+Therefore there will be no response body.
 ```
-{
-}

 ```